Synthetixio/SIPs/SIPS/sip-keeper-system.md

 As the platform moves towards using decentralized oracle feeds from Chainlink, it will require keepers to manage the freezing and purging of iSynths (as per [SIP-61](./sip-61.md)).

-Another important function that requires keepers is to settle fee reclamation Exchange entries if they are not settled during the oridinary exchange process of a user's trading.
-Unsettled fee reclamations create an in-determinate state on the system's debt pool once they can be settled after the waiting period or next price is available.
+Another important function that requires keepers is to settle fee reclamation for exchange entries if they are not settled during the oridinary exchange process of a user's trading.
+Unsettled fee reclamations create an indeterminate state on the system's debt pool, once they can be settled after the waiting period or next price is available.

-Fee clamation can also be broken in the case that Chainlink's aggregators upgrade their contracts and the `roundID` values are reset, so that the efficient settlement of exchanges ensure that the debt pool is up to date and won't cause
+Fee reclamation can also be broken in the case that Chainlink's aggregators upgrade their contracts and the `roundID` values are reset, so that the efficient settlement of exchanges ensure that the debt pool is up to date and won't cause

 The reward incentives should cover the gas costs of executing the transaction in an efficient timely manner, ie using a 'fast' gas price to execute the transaction and be profitable for the keeper to continue operating.

 ## Specification

-# Overview
+### Overview

 There are a number of core functions on Synthetix protocol that require keepers to perform and execute in a decentralised manner.
 In order to incentivise these keeper functions and cover the gas costs for the on-chain transactions, a generalised keeper rewards contract will provide reward incentives to keepers.

 ### Actions